1972: How to hire the wrong coach, by committee

 Dave Levy is interviewed.

-, former Oakland Raider star and current head coach at Tulsa, is announced as a candidate.
-“I’ve never actually sought a job before,”“Hoot” Gibson says Gibson.
+Claude “Hoot” Gibson, former Oakland Raider star and current head coach at Tulsa, is announced as a candidate.
+“I’ve never actually sought a job before,” says Gibson. - January 26

 The advisory committee, with its heavy active player membership, claims a candidate victim.
 Sam Boghosian, a coordinator under Dee Andros at OSU who had expressed interest, said he wouldn’t be interviewed by any committee with that makeup.